Natural vs Cultured Pearls: All you need to know

 Types of Cultured pearls

-There are two types of cultured pearls, and they include saltwater pearls and freshwater pearls.
+There are two types of cultured pearls: saltwater pearls and freshwater pearls.

 Saltwater pearls